AceCHQ/MMIQ/mmiq/README.md

 ## Parse and Evaluation
-You can also provide the MLLM's responses and run the `main_parse_and_eval.py` to execute our answer-parsing program as below:
+You can also provide the LMM's responses and run the `main_parse_and_eval.py` to execute our answer-parsing program as below:

 ### Output file
 ```